The Thesis Process

 During the first few days of classes in your senior year, you should visit several Biology faculty members to discuss your academic interests and learn about potential research projects available in their laboratories.
 We do not expect that you have designed your own thesis project at this point.
 Indeed, it is preferable for you to develop a thesis project in conjunction with your thesis adviser.
 The thesis can be one where data are generated in the laboratory or field; a model is developed as part of a theoretical approach; or literature is extensively utilized to generate a comprehensive analysis of a particular problem.
 If you are interested in doing a thesis project with someone off-campus (see below), you still need to discuss the project with a faculty member in the department who will serve as a co-advisor and the advisor of record.

-Once you have met with faculty and discussed options, you must submit TWO short descriptions of potential research projects and LIST A THIRD area in which you would like to work, in the event that your other choices are unavailable.
+Once you have met with faculty and discussed options, you must submit TWO short descriptions of potential research projects and LIST A THIRD adviser in which you would like to work, in the event that your other choices are unavailable.
 In each case, include the name of the faculty member with whom you've spoken who could serve as an adviser for the work.
 Faculty members on sabbatical/leave will take thesis students by special arrangement only.
 Rank the three potential project areas/faculty advisers in the order of your preference.

 We are receptive to your use of off-campus resources and advisers for your thesis work.
 While we may be able to provide leads to finding potential off-campus advisers, it is your responsibility to develop an agreement to use the time and resources of a scientist at another institution.
 An information sheet is available and must be given to any potential off-campus thesis adviser.
 The decision on the suitability of the project and the advisory relationship will be made by the department faculty.
 Regular meetings with a biology faculty member who will serve as the advisor of record is required for any thesis conducted off-campus.
 To learn more about the logistics of developing and completing an off-campus thesis, speak with your biology department academic adviser.